intel/esp-profile-clearlinux/README.md

 * `httppath` - RESERVED, do not change
 * `kernparam` - Used to pass additional kernel parameters to the targeted system.
 Example format: kernparam=splash:quiet#enable_gvt:1
 * `parttype` - RESERVED, do not change
-* `password` - Initial user password.
-Defaults to 'password'
+* `hostsshport` - Set SSH Server listening port.
+Defaults to '22'
 * `proxy` - Add proxy settings if behind proxy during installation.
 Example: <http://proxy-us.intel.com:912>
 * `proxysocks` - Add socks proxy settings if behind proxy during installation.
 Example: <http://proxy-us.intel.com:1080>
 * `release` - [prod | dev] If set to prod the system will shutdown after it is provisioned.
 Altnerativily it will reboot.
 * `token` - GitHub token for private repositories, if this profile is in a private respository this token should have access to this repo
 * `username` - Initial user name.
 Defaults to 'sys-admin'
+* `password` - Initial user password.
+Defaults to 'password'

 ## Sample Profile Section